2025 Farm to Table Highlights

 Event Farms

-Lester Farms offers the best in locally grown and sourced foods.
-Since 2001, owner Mitchell Lester has grown and sold seasonal produce, baked goods, canned goods, and personal products, along with decorative plants and unique antiques.
-By partnering with other small farms and vendors, Lester Farms provides the community with high-quality, fresh, and flavorful products straight from the farm.
+Since 2001, Mitchell Lester has welcomed the community to Lester Farms with seasonal produce, baked and canned goods, personal products, decorative plants, and antiques.
+By partnering with other small farms and vendors, Lester Farms helps keep food local, fresh, and rooted in community connection.

-Huddleston Century Farm Founded in 1897, Huddleston Century Farm has been continually farmed for 128 years and is currently home to the 4th, 5th, and 6th generations of direct descendants.
-We hope our contributions of sweet potatoes and our newest venture, maple syrup, sweeten your dining experience!
+Founded in 1897, Huddleston Century Farm has been continually farmed for 128 years and is currently home to the 4th, 5th, and 6th generations of direct descendants.
+They hope their contributions of sweet potatoes and their newest venture, maple syrup, sweeten your dining experience!

-Honeybee Tennessee is a 501c3 nonprofit. focused on educating communities on the important role honeybees play in agriculture and in our environment.
+Honeybee Tennessee is a nonprofit organization dedicated to educating the community about the vital role honeybees play in agriculture and the environment.

 Save the Date